 Burners Without Borders expanded their efforts in 2007 well beyond their origins in Hurricane Katrina relief work.
-Bringing the Burner gifting mentality to the real world, BWB crews facilitated beach clean-ups around the world, instituted wood reclaiming projects, facilitated the creation of fire pits on San Francisco’s Ocean Beach, and helped to build homes for those in need.
+Bringing the Burner gifting mentality to the real world, BWB crews facilitated beach clean-ups around the world, instituted wood reclaiming projects, facilitated the creation of fire pits on San Francisco’s Ocean Beach, and helped to build homes for the needy.
 Meanwhile, they further built out their technical infrastructure to be able to inspire and recruit more Burners interested in volunteering on a BWB crew, or creating one of their own.
-Burning Man undertook a film project to document that effort; titled “Burn on the Bayou”, that premiered at the Santa Cruz Film Festival in May 2008, with further regional screenings also planned, aimed at sharing the Burners Without Borders story with the world.
+Burning Man undertook a film project to document that effort; titled “Burn on the Bayou“, it will premiere at the Santa Cruz Film Festival in May 2008, with further regional screenings also planned, aimed at sharing the Burners Without Borders story with the world.

 The Black Rock Arts Foundation continued its efforts to fund community-based artwork off-playa.
 They hosted a series of fundraisers, allowing them to provide grants to a wide range of artists across the country so that they might realize their artistic vision.

 One of the key ways these groups were able to grow was by using technology to communicate their message out into the community.
-This was enhanced through the creation and/or improvement of their respective websites and email lists, as well as a handful of new blogs, including the Regionals Blog, Enviroblog, and Preparation Blog with more to come in the future.
+This was enhanced through the creation and/or improvement of their respective internal websites and email lists, as well as launching a handful of new blogs, including the Regionals Blog, Enviroblog, and Preparation Blog… with more to come in the future.